pbower/uts-image-processing/README.md

 This project demonstrates the use of a Support Vector Machine (SVM) trained with features via a Convolutional Neural Network (CNN) to classify Simpsons Characters.
 The Model was trained on 1400+ JPEG files of characters and generates an overall accuracy score for the overall number of classes trained.
 This project was developed in MATLAB using the ResNet-50 Deep Learning package, which had its final convolution and classification layers replaced to be specific to the Simpson's dataset.
 To date we have achieved an overall accuracy score of 95.3% accuracy for 10 characters.
+The user can elect to re-run this result without training or choose the number of characters (classes) to train.

 ## Getting Started